UofT-DSI/production/lessons/part_3/production_3_training.md

 + Useful when the number of labels is limited.
 + Approach 1: self-training.

-    - Train a model on existing set of labeled data.
+    - Train a model on an existing set of labelled data.
-    - Make predictions for unlabeled samples, keep only the ones with high raw probability scores.4
+    - Make predictions for unlabeled samples; keep only the ones with high raw probability scores.4
-    - Train a new model on expanded set of labels.
+    - Train a new model on an expanded set of labels.

 :::